-After a few supervised sessions your cat will be ready to start spending time outside on their own.
-It's best if you have a cat flap so they can always get into the house.
-We recommend microchip-operated cat flaps which you can programme to recognise your cat's chip - these have the added bonus of preventing unwanted neighbouring cats letting themselves in.
-Place some large potted shrubs around the outside of the cat flap to give your cat a more secure exit; they can use the pots to hide while they check out who else or what else is in the garden.
-Some cats like to have scratching posts indoors near their cat flap - this can help them feel more secure as it allows them to scent mark their territory when they scratch.
+After a few supervised sessions your cat should be ready to start spending time outside on their own.
+It's best if you have a cat flap so that your cat can always get into the house.
+We recommend microchip-operated cat flaps which you can programme to recognise your cat's chip - these have the added bonus of preventing unwanted neighbourhood cats letting themselves in.
+Place some large potted shrubs around the outside of the cat flap to give your cat a more secure exit; they can use the pots to hide behind whilst they check out who else or what else is in the garden.